-- 1. Set the focal length so the live camera video shows the desired scenery. - 2.
-Fully open the iris of the lens using one of these methods: - Manually increase the shutter speed to e.g., 1/1000 s or higher (depending on ambient illumination) until the video is getting visibly darker. - Add as many ND (neutral density) filters until the camera has reached the limit of exposure control and the video is getting visibly darker. - 3.
-Open the lock lever 1 of the focus lever and adjust the focus by moving the focus lever 2 until you get a sharp and crisp picture. - 4.
-Once the focus has been set, close the lock lever to protect the focus lever from moving due to vibration. - Depending on the method you used in step 2, set the shutter speed back to automatic mode or remove the ND filters, respectively.
+- Remove the two security screws and take off the dome. - 2.
+Adjust the camera's field of view: - Loosen the 3-axis gimbal screws. - Check the camera image on a computer and reposition the camera as required. - Tighten the gimbal screws again. - 3.
+Fully open the iris of the lens using one of these methods: - Manually increase the shutter speed to e.g., 1/1000 s or higher (depending on ambient illumination) until the video is getting visibly darker. - Add as many ND (neutral density) filters until the camera has reached the limit of exposure control and the video is getting visibly darker. - 4.
+Loosen the focal length lever 1 (wide/tele) and move it until the camera shows the desired image, then tighten the lever again. - 5.
+Loosen the focus lever 2 and move it until you get a sharp and crisp picture, then tighten the lever again. - 6.
+Depending on the method used in step 3, set the shutter speed back to automatic mode or remove the ND filters, respectively. - 7.
+Mount the dome and tighten the two security screws.